Dilated cardiomyopathy: Surgical treatment

 In patients with advanced disease who are refractory to medical therapy, heart transplantation may be considered.
 For these people, 1-year survival approaches 90% and over 50% survive more than 20 years.

+Another form of treatment includes Surgical Ventricular Remodeling (SVR).
+In SVR, a surgeon removes a failing portion of the heart wall and closes the remaining opening to restore the ventricle’s normal shape.
+Restoring the shape allows for a more efficient outflow produced by the heart.

+Pharmacologically, beta-blockers can be used.
+They lower the individuals blood pressure and create a lower load the heart must push in order to fully circular the blood.

 Epidemiology

-Although the disease is more common in African-Americans than in Caucasians, it may occur in any patient population.